edubart/lester/README.md

 * Simple and hackable when needed.
 * Use `describe` and `it` blocks to describe tests.
 * Supports `before` and `after` handlers.
+* Supports marking tests as disabled to be skipped.
 * Colored output.
 * Configurable via the script or with environment variables.
 * Quiet mode, to use in live development.